dankirkham/xkcd-skein-fpga/docs/alu.md

 ## Usage
 ### Loading Value from RAM
 When loading a value shorter than 64-bits, make sure that the upper bits are zeroed.
 This can be done by writing a zero from the 64-bit Constants ROM to the Primary Register.
 The Secondary Register does not have this luxury, and zeroing it is much more difficult.
 Good luck.
+1. Rotate Primary and Secondary Register left 16-bits.
-1. Write [Primary/Secondary] Register lowest 16-bits.
+2. Write [Primary/Secondary] Register lowest 16-bits.
-2. Rotate [Primary/Secondary] Register left 16-bits.
+3. Rotate Primary and Secondary Register left 16-bits.
-3. Write [Primary/Secondary] Register lowest 16-bits.
+4. Write [Primary/Secondary] Register lowest 16-bits.
-4. Rotate [Primary/Secondary] Register left 16-bits.
+5. Rotate Primary and Secondary Register left 16-bits.
-5. Write [Primary/Secondary] Register lowest 16-bits.
+6. Write [Primary/Secondary] Register lowest 16-bits.
-6. Rotate [Primary/Secondary] Register left 16-bits.
+7. Rotate Primary and Secondary Register left 16-bits.
-7. Write [Primary/Secondary] Register lowest 16-bits.
+8. Write [Primary/Secondary] Register lowest 16-bits.
 ### Loading Value from Constants ROM
 Constants ROM to ALU input is 64-bit, so there is no need to shift in 16 bits at a time.
 1. Write Primary Register